-Whichever way others may see it, those of us threading this economic path always enjoy better economic freedom and liberty over any form of lavishness.
+Whichever way others may see it, those of us threading this economic path always enjoy better economic freedom.
+I would call this liberty over any form of lavishness.

 If we sweat to earn some money, we should be wiser spending it, not wasting it.

 Let me delve into the economic side of stingy living and extravagance.
-Stingy living portent meeting our basic needs which are necessarily required for a good, stable, and healthy living such as food, water, and shelter.
-In comparison, extravagant living drives us crazy to acquire those things that are not totally necessary or relevant to our survival.
+Stingy living portent meeting our basic needs which are necessarily required for a good, stable, and healthy living.

 The economic interpretation of NEEDS and WANTS is very pertinent in this case.
 The interpretation rings a bell in my ears each time I need to spend my money.

 Sure, we need some pairs of shoes to go about on a daily basis.
-If we want many shoes more than we reasonably needed, it makes no economic sense.
+If we want many more shoes than we reasonably needed, it makes no economic sense.
 Why should we keep thirty pairs of shoes in our home?
-This means a pair of shoes per day for a whole month, using one pair of shoes bought for $150 only twelve times in a whole year!
+This means a pair of shoes per day for a whole month.
+This means using one pair of shoes bought for $150, twelve times for the whole year!

 I view this as a colossal economic waste.
-Even kids that are stingy with their toys enjoy the use of such toys for a longer period than other kids that are too generous and carefree with theirs.
+Even kids that are stingy with their toys enjoy the use of such toys for a longer period.
+This is in comparison to other kids that are too generous and carefree with theirs.

 What are the Signs of Living Stingy?

 This helped me to make some savings to later get my own car without taking out a loan.
-I enjoyed my economic freedom and liberty—no monthly loan repayment.
+I enjoyed my economic freedom and liberty—no monthly loan repayments.

 What are the Advantages and Disadvantages of Living Stingy?

-- Economic freedom and liberty: This lifestyle may seem a bit tense at the on-set, but it guarantees economic freedom and liberty.
-In contrast, those ‘living-larger-than-real life’ runs themselves aground in the mainstream of economic game.
+- Economic freedom and liberty: This lifestyle may seem a bit tense at the onset, but it guarantees economic freedom and liberty.
+In contrast, those ‘living-larger-than-real life’ runs themselves aground in the mainstream of economic games.
 Financial stability and freedom from undue financial pressure are what to enjoy.

 - Stable and healthy living: Nothing weighs one down than a burden of debts and loans.
 Loans may be good for investment purposes but not for ostentatious life.
 Taking loans to services personal wants is nothing more than digging a lifetime economic grave.
 Accumulation of loans and loan debts may eat you up faster than cancer.

-- Ability to build a strong financial empire: Building a financial empire is not a thing of one day, one month or one year.
+- Ability to build a strong financial empire: Building a financial empire is not a thing of one day, one month, or one year.
 It is a gradual exercise arising from self-motivation and self-denial.
-A lifestyle within purvey of one’s financial capacity and capability give a strong-footing to future investment and self-sustenance.
-I am really thrilled by the story of Bob Collymore, CEO of Safaricom, who recently passed away in faraway Kenya.
-He shared his story of living stingy to rise to be a financial giant.
+A lifestyle within purvey of one’s financial capacity and capability gives a strong footing to future investment and self-sustenance.

 - An absolute sense of value: Understanding the concept of ‘need’ and ‘want’ re-engineered my sense of value.
-The consciousness of weighing the derivable values of item A which costs almost three times than item B, which basically serves the same purposes, makes me cherish how vital it can save me from unnecessary showy spending.
-Many manufacturers play some tricks with consumers by over-rating their products above others, ostensibly claiming and arrogating some values to some products above others.
-This way of life cautions us to check all manufacturers’ claims before making purchases.
-Checking the claims against value and cost becomes a religious routine.
+The consciousness of weighing the derivable values of item A which costs almost three times than item B, which basically serves the same purposes.
+It makes me cherish how vital it can save me from unnecessary showy spending.

 Even with its numerous pros, it is not without some oversights.
 In as much as it may sound interesting, there are some underlying factors that make it not totally infallible.

 - Society stigmatization: It is almost becoming a societal norm for everyone to flaunt their wealth irrespective of whether they are getting the right values for their lifestyle.
-Curiously though, why must a second or third party be concerned about what we buy, what dress we wear, and how much our car costs.
+Why must a second or third party be concerned about what we buy, what dress we wear, and how much our car costs?